Charisma-Balina/PhysicalDesign-openLANE-Sky130/README.md

 # Advanced Physical Design using OPENLANE/SKY130
 VLSI System Design workshop on Physical Design Flow from RTL to GDSII using OPENLANE and SKY130 PDK.
 # Chip Design
 Each chip has its core, the core considered here is of RISC-V based SoC.
 RISC-V is an instruction set architecture that helps to communicate with the computer.
+A netlist describes the connectivity of an electronic design.
+The CORE is the section of the chip where the fundamental logic of the design is placed.
+A DIE consists of CORE is a small semiconductor material on which the circuit is fabricated.

 <img width="617" alt="Chip design" src="https://user-images.githubusercontent.com/72096419/105984549-4b679900-60c0-11eb-91ff-c1f901c42d2c.png">